Voiceover & Writing: Two things I love that love me back

 Niche is Nice

-At one of those many writers conferences, there was a speaker who was a runner and an author and she blogged about running and writing.
+At one of those many writers’ conferences, there was a speaker who was a runner and a blogger and she wrote about running and writing.
 It was a very interesting combination.
 And it gave her a very interesting following.
 Another blogger that I followed early in my exploration of blogging was an ad copywriter who posted about fashion and food and all kinds of things that she encountered in her daily life and occasionally talked about being a copywriter for a major advertising company.

 What I took from this is that there is a market for the unique, and the key is to dig into yourself and be you.
 Come up with something different and of value.
 That doesn’t mean every aspiring blog writer needs to start doing something quirky just to maintain a blog, like I said, it’s difficult to maintain something so demanding when you have no interest in it.
 Instead don’t limit yourself and your blog, interject a little bit of You into everything you write, it doesn’t just have to be a blog about voiceover it can also be about running, cooking, favorite tv shows, pets, and partners.
 People like other people, we want to hear about them.
 Otherwise, we would read a textbook about the subject we are researching and have done.
 Bring yourself into the equation, because in my ever so humble opinion, adding a dash of who you are, to the things you know, results in success.